foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 |figure14|

 If a project is selected in the Project Explorer view all data is automatically entered, take a moment to verify its accuracy or change as needed.
 As you use nSIM simulator to simulate EMSK development board, you need to modify the settings of Debugger, Common, and Terminal (this is because nSIM cannot be called directly in GNU IDE.
-Still need GDB Server for indirect calls).
+Still needs GDB Server for indirect calls).
 The specific settings are as follows:

 * Set Debugger->Gdbserver Settings

 |figure15|

 Select nSIM as the **ARC GDB Server**, and the default **port number** is 49105.
-Notice that **Use TCF** is enabled.
+Note that **Use TCF** is enabled.
 Otherwise, the nSIM cannot work normally.
 The TCF start file is under *nSIM/nSIM/etc/tcf/templates* (the default installation path).
 If you have downloaded the MetaWare IDE, the default nSIM path is *C:/ARC/nSIM/nSIM/etc/tcf/templates*, and you can select a TCF file from this folder (depending on the version of the board you are simulating and the kernel model), as shown earlier.

 * Pay attention to Debug in Common